 If you have a facility where you can send children to watch a film in English that would be most beneficial.
-Otherwise have suitable English reading material such as comics, or teenage magazines about cars for the boys and dating and makeup for the girls!
-If discipline is a problem then the children will have to work individually at their desks in silence, but at least they will be engaged in the activity.
+Otherwise have suitable English reading material such as comics, or teenage magazines about cars, music and topics appropriate for the age of your pupils If discipline is a problem then the children will have to work individually at their desks in silence, but at least they will be engaged in the activity.

 Because this is such a successful strategy you can even put on two performances, one in the assembly hall in front of the whole school, and one in front of the parents, perhaps in the evening or immediately after school.
 You should find that your head of school is very open to this as it gives him or her an opportunity to show off too!